-The WG deliberated the issues of how to query and display variants extensively, and made the following observations:
+The WG deliberated the issues of how to query and display variants extensively, and has made the following observations:

-• There is no uniform definition of variant.
-Different organizations or different countries define it differently.
-However in general, variants can be categorized as activated variants and reserved variants.
-Activated variants are variants of a domain name that are put in the DNS zone file, thus resolvable through normal DNS lookup.
-Reserved variants are variants reserved for a specific domain name and cannot be registered, but are otherwise not in the DNS zone file.

-- WG members noted that it is out side the scope of the IRD WG to define variant or discuss how different languages handle variants.
-Rather, the WG can take the categories as given (activated vs reserved) and make recommendations. - The WG has agreed that a Whois query of an activated variant should return the WHOIS result of the domain that it was a variant of, as well as an indication that the label queried is a variant of the original domain. - The WG has also agreed that query of reserved variants, there are two options: A query of reserved variant for XYZ domain would only return a message saying that this is a reserved variant of XYZ domain.
-A query of a reserved variant would return the same information as the query for an activated variant does.
-The WG recommended that it is up to the registrars and registries which option they would like to choose.
+- There is no uniform definition of variant.
+Different organizations and different countries define it differently.
+However, in general, variants can be categorized as activated variants and reserved variants.
+Activated variants are variants of a domain name that are put in the corresponding DNS zone file, thus resolvable through normal DNS lookups.
+Reserved variants are variants reserved for a specific domain name and cannot be registered, but are otherwise not in the DNS zone file. - WG members noted that it is outside the scope of the IRD WG to define variant or discuss how different languages handle variants.
+Rather, the WG will use the categories as defined (activated vs. reserved) and make recommendations. - The WG has agreed that a Whois query of an activated variant should return the WHOIS result of the domain that it is a variant of, as well as an indication that the label queried is a variant of the original domain. - The WG has also agreed that what a WHOIS query of a reserved variants returns is a matter of local policy.
+The WG has identified two options: A query of a reserved variant for XYZ domain would return a message saying that this is a reserved variant of XYZ domain or a query of a reserved variant would return the same information as the query for an activated variant.
 Furthermore the WG thinks it would be helpful that in the Whois result, it can provide a link to the registrar/registries' variant policy.

-What is need from internationalized registration data to accommodate users who want to submit and have registration data displayed in "familiar" characters from local scripts?
+What is needed from internationalized registration data to accommodate users who want to submit and have registration data displayed in "familiar"

+characters from local scripts?

-WG members agreed that various elements of registration data (see background on Whois data) could be separately internationalized.
+Interim Report of the IRD WG Authors: ICANN Policy Staff (policy@icann.org) WG members agreed that various elements of registration data (see background on Whois data) could be separately internationalized.